CryptoCaddy/web-app/kubernetes-setup.md

 Docker 18.01+
 Minikube 0.24.1+ https://github.com/kubernetes/minikube
 kubectl
-VirtualBox or Hyper-V (other minikube supported virtualization software should workd)
+VirtualBox or Hyper-V (other minikube supported virtualization software should work)
 ```
 If running windows ensure that the location minikube and kubectl is added to PATH